ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-y to the place of exhibition.
+to the place of exhibition.

 To Preserve Fence Posts.—Some one
 who has tried it says: I discovered many